microsoft/MLOpsPython/docs/getting_started.md

    - Click **Create Release**
   ![release create ](./images/release-create.png)
    - On the next screen click on **Create** button, this creates a manual release for you.

-2. <<TODO: The artifact name is defined by the name of build pipeline.
-If people fork it, the build pipeline name will change, this will change the artifact name and the workingDirectory path will change causing release pipelines to fail >>

 ### 7. Set up release (Deployment) pipeline